lchangeon/hone/docs/configuration_guide.md

 #### Copy of source code

-First, we will drop all of the source code in our newly created “myproject” directory (contents of the "src" Github repo directory).
+First, we will drop all of the source code in our newly created “myproject” directory (contents of the "hone" Github repo directory).
 The web space for our project should look like this :

 (Note that folders are shown with square brackets, files without)